 XL- SECTION H. Chemistry (Compulsory)

-Atomic structure and periodicity: Planck's quantum theory, wave particle duality, uncertainty principle, quantum mechanical model of hydrogen atom; electronic configuration of atoms; periodic table and periodic properties; ionization energy, election affinity, electronegativity, atomic size.
+Atomic structure and periodicity: Plancks quantum theory, wave-particle duality, uncertainty principle, quantum mechanical model of hydrogen atom; electronic configuration of atoms; periodic table and periodic properties; ionization energy, electron affinity, electronegativity, atomic size.

-Structure and bonding: Ionic and covalent bonding, M.O. and V.B. approaches for diatomic molecules, VSEPR theory and shape of molecules, hybridisation, resonance, dipole moment, structure parameters such as bond length, bond angle and bond energy, hydrogen bonding, van der Waals interactions.
+Structure and bonding: Ionic and covalent bonding, M.O. and V.B. approach for diatomic molecules, VSEPR theory, and shape of molecules, hybridization, resonance, dipole moment, structure parameters such as bond length, bond angle and bond energy, hydrogen bonding, van der Waals interactions.
 Ionic solids, ionic radii, lattice energy (Born-Haber Cycle).

-Thermodynamics: First law, reversible and irreversible processes, internal energy, enthalpy, Kirchoff's equation, heat of reaction, Hess law, heat of formation, Second law, entropy, free energy, and work function.
-Gibbs-Helmholtz equation, Clausius-Clapeyron equation, free energy change and equilibrium constant, Troutons rule, Third law of thermodynamics.
+Thermodynamics: First law, reversible and irreversible processes, internal energy, enthalpy, Kirchoffs equation, the heat of reaction, Hess law, the heat of formation, Second law, entropy, free energy, and work function.
+Gibbs-Helmholtz equation, Clausius-Clapeyron equation, free energy change and equilibrium constant, Croutons rule, Third law of thermodynamics.

 Choose Any two of XL sections I to M syllabus as given

 XL- SECTION I. BIOCHEMISTRY